Fort Collins Uber and Rideshare Accident Lawyer

 Peer-to-peer services such as ridesharing have enjoyed a rise in popularity in recent years, thanks to low costs and ease of use.
 While convenient, these modes of transportation are not without controversy.
 Over the years, Uber and Lyft drivers have commanded headlines claiming everything from assault to involvement in fatal accidents.
 What happens if you’re involved in an accident with a ridesharing driver?

 These types of car accidents can be complex and demand the experience of a personal injury attorney.
-Contact the lawyers at Cannon Hadfield Stieben & Doutt, LLC, to schedule a free review of your legal options.
+Contact the Fort Collins accident lawyers at Cannon Hadfield Stieben & Doutt, LLC, to schedule a free review of your legal options.
 Fort Collins residents choose our firm because:

 - We use a team-centered approach to personal injury, applying everyone’s unique skills and abilities to achieve success on behalf of our clients